Transmission of T. gondii

 The question has been raised whether the clinical outcome is different if a human becomes infected by a tissue cyst or an oocyst.
 In mice, infection by oocysts appears to be more pathogenic.
 In humans, “circumstantial evidence suggests that oocyst-induced infections…are clinically more severe than tissue cyst-acquired infections”.25 There are also suggestions that reinfection can occur with different strains of T. gondii.26 (see also reference #50 in previous section)

 In humans, it is well known that if a previously uninfected woman is infected with T. gondii while pregnant, the T. gondii may cross the placenta and cause brain damage (e.g., cysts, seizures, mental retardation) in the offspring.
 This is why women are cautioned to not change cat litter while they are pregnant.

 In female mice, it is known that a mouse which has been infected with T. gondii, even before becoming pregnant, may pass along the T. gondii to their offspring.
-This may occur in subsequent litters as well so that the infected mouse mother may infect many offspring.27 More surprising is the vertical transmission of T. gondii from an infected mouse to its offspring, then from this offspring to its offspring, and on for up to five generations.28 This would give the appearance of being a genetic disease with maternal inheritance, but in reality, would simply be the vertical transmission of an infectious agent.
+This is known to also occur in women.50 In one documented case, a woman who had been infected with T. gondii 20 years earlier passed the infection to a newborn.51 This may occur in subsequent litters as well so that the infected mouse mother may infect many offspring.27 More surprising is the vertical transmission of T. gondii from an infected mouse to its offspring, then from this offspring to its offspring, and on for up to five generations.28 This would give the appearance of being a genetic disease with maternal inheritance, but in reality, would simply be the vertical transmission of an infectious agent.